 That’s the who taken care of, now let’s get down to the what and how.

-Speed is everything.
+Speed is everything - so we give it high priority in our Siteground review.
 The faster a page loads, the happier users will be.
 Plus, with page load times being a strong ranking factor for Google, those load times had better be good.

 Even more so because the infrastructure your website is hosted on is run on the Google cloud platform!
 This platform is known to be one of the fastest platforms out there, when tuned correctly.